Advocate for Social Justice

 Help us continue to advance social justice as The Lesniak Institute For American Leadership advocates for legislation and promotes social justice across America and in every nation.

 Help us continue to advance social justice by donating to our cause.

 We are advocating to end bigotry and hate speech in every form by creating a “Stand up For the Other” movement.

-Become a Stand Up For The Other Pledge liaison and take the pledge.
+Take the pledge and become a Stand Up For The Other Pledge liaison.

 The Equality Act would provide protection against discrimination for LGBTQ+ people nationwide across key areas, including: employment, housing, public spaces, services and education.

 Currently our nation’s federal civil rights laws do not provide explicit non-discrimination protections based on sexual orientation or gender identity.